stephenbaek/stephenbaek.github.io/about.md

 permalink: /about/
 ---

 Hi, my name is Steve Baek.
-I'm interested in geometric data analysis using the tools of differential geometry and machine learning.
+I'm an applied geometer, professor, and entrepreneur interested in geometric data analysis.
-More specifically, I'm interested in developing mathematical representations and algorithms for quantifying trends and patterns in geometric objects.
+At the intersection of differential geometry and machine learning, I develop mathematical representations and algorithms for quantifying trends and patterns across geometric objects.
-For my research, I have a lot of fun with photographs, videos, depth images, 3D models/scans, and medical images.
-My current and past research spans a variety of interdisciplinary subjects including statistical human body shape analysis and modeling, vision-based human motion analysis, driver state monitoring in autonomous vehicles, data-driven physics simulation, and medical image analysis.
+My current and past research spans a variety of interdisciplinary subjects including analysis of geometric patterns in physical/biological phenomena (e.g. microstructure morphology of energetic materials, linkage between tumoral/peritumoral geometry and cancer outcome), statistical human body shape analysis, observation-based assessment of human performance/ergonomics, etc.
+I've been serving as a principal investigator of a variety of research projects sponsored by the National Science Foundation, U.S. Air Force, NASA, Department of Transportation, Hyundai Motor Company, and others.

-I received my B.S. and Ph.D. degrees in [Mechanical and Aerospace Engineering][mae] from [Seoul National University][snu] in 2009 and 2013, respectively, both with the best thesis honors.
+I received my B.S. and Ph.D. degrees in [Mechanical and Aerospace Engineering][mae] from [Seoul National University][snu] (SNU) in 2009 and 2013, respectively, both with the best thesis honor.
-During my studies, I received the National Science and Engineering Scholarship and the Global Ph.D.
-Fellowship from the Korean Ministry of Education.
+I received the National Science and Engineering Scholarship and the Global Ph.D.
+Fellowship from the Korean Ministry of Education during my studies.
-During my postdoctoral training at [Seoul National University][snu], I was also awarded Presidential Postdoc Fellowship by the President of the Republic of Korea.
+Until 2015, I was a postdoc at the [Institute of Advanced Machines and Design](http://iamd.snu.ac.kr/eng/index.php) at SNU, during which I was awarded Presidential Postdoc Fellowship by the President of the Republic of Korea.
-I had spent roughly two years as a Senior Researcher there, until I moved to the United States for a faculty position in 2015.
+I moved to the United States in 2015 to join the University of Iowa.
-Since then, I'm an Assistant Professor of [Industrial and Systems Engineering][ise] at the [University of Iowa][ui].
-I also hold secondary appointments in [Electrical and Computer Engineering][ece], [Radiation Oncology][rad], and [Applied Mathematical and Computational Sciences][amcs].
+Since then, I serve as an Assistant Professor of [Industrial and Systems Engineering][ise] at the [University of Iowa][ui], with courtesy appointments in [Electrical and Computer Engineering][ece], [Radiation Oncology][rad], and [Applied Mathematical and Computational Sciences][amcs].
-I'm directing the [Visual Intelligence Laboratory][lab] at the [Center for Computer-Aided Design][ccad].
+I direct the [Visual Intelligence Laboratory][lab] and a member of the [National Advanced Driving Simulator][nads].
-I'm also CTO and co-founder of Inseer, Inc., a start-up company specializing in computer vision and artificial intelligence.
+I'm also CTO and co-founder of Inseer, Inc., an Iowa-based startup specializing in computer vision and artificial intelligence.

-Outside of work, I love playing (not watching) baseball and tennis.
+Outside of my professional work, I love playing baseball and tennis.
 I played in 2012 SNU League All-Star Games as a first baseman.
 I also enjoy photography and graphic design.
-I'm happily married to my best friend with a sweet little Iowa-native girl.

 # Education
 ### Ph.D.
 Mechanical and Aerospace Engineering, Seoul National University, Korea, 2013.
-Thesis: Nonlinear Analysis of the Space of Human Body Shapes and Its Application to Parametric Human Modeling System (Best Thesis Award, Grand Prize from 'the Society of CAD/CAM Engineers Graduate Thesis Awards')
+Thesis: Nonlinear Analysis of the Space of Human Body Shapes and Its Application to Parametric Human Modeling System (Best Thesis Award, Grand Prize from the 'Society of CAD/CAM Engineers Graduate Thesis Awards')

 ### B.S.
 Mechanical and Aerospace Engineering, Seoul National University, Korea, 2009.
-Thesis: A Modeling Method for 3D Face Model Using Single 2D Front-View Image (Best Thesis Award)
+Thesis: A Modeling Method for 3D Face Model Using Single 2D Front-View Image (Best Thesis Honor)

 # Honors & Awards
 - **Old Gold Fellowship** from the University of Iowa, 2018.